Insights & Trends CX Contact Center

 Call transfer rate is the percentage of calls that are transferred from one agent to another.

-A high transfer rate can mean anything from routing issues and gaps in agent training to inadequate messaging drawing customers to the wrong support department.
-A low transfer rate means agents are fairly capable of resolving issues on their own without the need for external assistance from a more experienced agent or manager.
+A high transfer rate can stem from routing issues, gaps in agent training, or inadequate messaging that leads customers to the wrong support department.
+A low transfer rate indicates agents are able to resolve issues on their own without external assistance from a more experienced agent or manager.

 Tips to improve call transfer rate: